Jens Strandbygaard, CEO and co-founder of Gekkobrain tells us about automated SAP migration.

 First of all, how are you and your family doing in these COVID-19 times?

-Jens Strandbygaard: It’s tough and different, and we certainly look forward to the world getting back to the normal state.
+Jens Strandbygaard: It’s tough and different, and we certainly look forward to the world getting back to its normal state.
 Luckily we have been able to steer clear of the disease in my immediate family, but I feel for those who have lost loved ones.

 Tell us about you, your career, and how you founded Gekkobrain.

 Jens Strandbygaard: We founded the company because we were involved with SAP HANA migration projects where the existing software tools weren’t good enough.
 We were getting stressed, losing overview, and missing details and deadlines, and we decided to build our own software to simplify the work of migrating an SAP system.
 This was in 2015, and now 5 years later, we have customers around the world.

 Jens Strandbygaard: We work very closely with customers and partners to understand what works, what doesn’t work, and what is lacking.
 We brainstorm internally and use external brains too such as subject matter experts and scientists from the universities.

 How does the coronavirus pandemic affect your business finances?

 Jens Strandbygaard: We have seen a decrease in new projects because customers have been waiting for Covid to either disappear or stabilize.
 This meant that projects, where Gekkobrain should have been used in 2020, have been postponed to 2021, which we can see on the lost revenue.

 Did you have to make difficult choices regarding human resources and what are the lessons learned?